Armenian Apostolic Church: Former dioceses as of 1915

+Military chaplaincy

+The Army Chaplaincy Program of the Armenian Church was created to serve the Christian population of Armenia.
+It is made up of more than 50 clergymen serving as military chaplains to the Armed Forces of Armenia.
+They organize various religious programs in the military, including delivering lectures and prayers.

+Jurisdiction

 In Armenia

 The status of the Armenian Apostolic Church within Armenia is defined in the country's constitution.
 Article 8.1 of the Constitution of Armenia states: "The Republic of Armenia recognizes the exclusive historical mission of the Armenian Apostolic Holy Church as a national church, in the spiritual life, development of the national culture and preservation of the national identity of the people of Armenia."
 Among others, ethnographer Hranush Kharatyan has questioned the constitutionality of the phrase "national church".